blackducksoftware/hub/docker-compose/README.md

 # Scaling Hub

+The Job Runner and Scan Service containers support scaling.

-The Job Runner in the only container that is scalable.
-Job Runners can be scaled using:
+As an example, the Job Runner container can be scaled using:

 ```
 docker-compose -p hub scale jobrunner=2